 It is a reasonable method if you would have to measure every tool anyway (because they did not remain in their tool holders).

 If you have a TT-1, measuring every tool for each job is less of a burden.
 In this case you might use a variant on Method 2: set Z reference at Z home, and measure every tool off of some convenient surface (e.g. vise jaw).

 Since you are going to measure every tool before each job, you don't have to keep track of which tools have already been measured, and don't have to worry about using a consistent measuring surface from one job to the next.

 Suppose you have a knee mill (Z axis is quill, with only 4 to 5 inches travel), and the job at hand uses a spot drill, drill, and reversing tapping head.
 You will almost certainly have to crank the knee up to use the spot drill, and down to use the tapping head.

 First, you could establish one knee position for the spot drill and drill, and another for the tapping head.
 Whenever you load or remove the tapping head, you crank the knee down or up by the same amount.
 In this way you can measure and use valid length offsets for all the tools.

 Second, you can skip tool length compensation altogether.
 Whenever you come to a tool change in the program, cancel the job.
-Go to Part Setup and set Z zero with the new tool, then use Run/Search or Run/Resume to restart the job at that tool change.
+Move the knee as needed; go to Part Setup and set Z zero with the new tool; then use Run/Search or Run/Resume to restart the job at that tool change.

 This same cancel-and-resume method can also be used if multiple tools have to share the same tool holder (e.g. a drill chuck or collet chuck).